 Over this plan's 10-year timeframe, State Highway System pavement in High and Moderate condition, based on CDOT's Drivability Life metric, is forecast to fall before it begins to recover.
-This is because a large proportion of pavement (30 percent of total lane miles) is expected to move from Moderate to Low condition over this time period.
-However, a key strategy of CDOT's pavement program is to preserve pavements with High and Moderate Drivability Life, which will improve long-term outcomes.
-This strategy Figure ES-5 Additional Funding per Year Required to Meet Asset\ Performance Targets in 10-Year Timeframe will enable CDOT to come close to meeting the Department's internal performance target within a 15-year timeframe.
+This is because a large proportion of pavement (30 percent of total lane miles) is expected to move from Moderate to Poor condition over this time period.
+However, a key strategy of CDOT's pavement program is to preserve Good and Moderate pavements, which will improve long-term outcomes.
+This strategy will enable CDOT to come close to meeting the Department's internal performance target within a 15-year timeframe.
 About 79 percent of pavement is expected to reach High or Moderate condition by 2036, just shy of the 80 percent target.